Portfolio Concept Designs

 Child reveal as the hero moment

 Rather than leading with account creation, the first screen shows the child's name and a personal detail.
-This mirrors the emotional moment of meeting someone — not completing a form.
+This mirrors the emotional moment of meeting someone versus simply completing a form.
 Tested with 12 sponsors; all reported feeling "immediately connected."
 The child's name, face, and story appear before any account setup.
 Here human connection precedes configuration.

 • Transparent impact